Rustam Muradov: Military career

 Muradov studied at the local Chinar high school.
 He then graduated from the Kazan Suvorov Military School.
-Being in military service since 1990, he graduated from the Leningrad Higher Combined Arms Command School and Combined Arms Academy of the Armed Forces of the Russian Federation with honors in 1995.
+Being in military service since 1990, he graduated from the Leningrad Higher Combined Arms Command School and Frunze Military Academy with honors in 1995.
 In 2015, he graduated from the Military Academy of the General Staff of the Armed Forces of the Russian Federation.

 In 1996, he was a platoon and company commander.
 In 2008, he was appointed the commander of the 242nd Motor Rifle Regiment, and until 2009, served as the commander of the 17th Separate Guards Motor Rifle Brigade.
 From 2009 to 2012, he was commander of the 36th Separate Guards Motor Rifle Brigade of the Eastern Military District.
 In 2012, he was promoted to a major general.
 From 2012 to 2013, he served as the head of the 473rd Lysychansk District Training Center of the Central Military District, located in the Sverdlovsk region of Russia ("Lysychanskaya" is an honorific given to a predecessor of one of the training academy's units, which participated in the liberation of the so-named Ukrainian city in 1943).
 From 2013 to 2015, he studied in the Military Academy of the General Staff of the Russian Armed Forces.

 From 2015 to 2017, he served as the First Deputy Chief and Chief of Staff of the 41st Russian Combined Arms Army.
 In 2016, he was the representative of Russia at the Joint Russian-Ukrainian Center for Control and Coordination of Ceasefire and Stabilization of the Line of Delimitation of the Parties (JCCC) in Donbas.
 On 5 March 2016, in Donbas, Muradov, along with other representatives of the Russian side in the JCCC, came under fire for about 20 minutes.